“A history degree from Carroll teaches one to be a critical thinker and to learn from past experiences.”

 HI 495 Research Seminar in History 3 credits

 A formal seminar in which the students research, write, and evaluate major papers based on primary and secondary source materials.
 Required for all history majors.
+This course also serves as a prepatory seminar for students in the history major and related fields who are writing senior theses in history.
 Offered annually in the Fall semester.